Jazzman-Cyber/Cline-Body-Timeout-Fix/README.md

   - After **moving or renaming this folder**: the path baked into Cline is absolute, so re-run the injector - it detects a stale path and re-points it automatically.

-  You don't run it on normal startup.
+  You don't need to run it every time on normal startup.
   The patch is written directly into Cline's files on disk and persists across reboots/reloads

 ## Activating and verifying